 Voltage floating rings, or field grating rings, can also be used to manage the field distribution of high voltage pcb designs.
 They can serve as a termination or be coupled to resistors and/or capacitors, depending on the AC/DC characteristics of the high voltage source that your design will protect.
 These are pretty advanced design components.
 If you’re considering using them, it is worth diving deep into their literature.

 Isolate noise sources

 If there’s a single universal rule of PCB design it’s to either use short traces or isolate your noise sources.
-This is still the case when designing high voltage PCBs.
-Just like you don’t want to live next to a loud manufacturing plant, you don’t want signal or power noise to reign-free on your board.
+This is still the case with high voltage PCB designs.
+Just like you don’t want to live next to a loud manufacturing plant, you don’t want signal or power supply noise to reign-free on your board.
 If noise couples through parasitic capacitance on the board or in the insulation, it can easily propagate to very sensitive areas of the board.

-You should minimize interconnects on your PCB.
+You should minimize interconnects on your Printed Circuit Board.
 Using fewer interconnects reduces the opportunities for transient generation in your design.
 It will also minimize the propagation of high voltage across the board.
 Like noise, any transients or unexpectedly high voltage areas can damage sensitive components or reduce performance.

 PCB interconnects make it easier for the electric field to propagate across the board, which is highly undesirable.

 Make sure your PCB design tool has a thorough design rules checker.
 That checker is the urban planner of your board, making sure that spacing and positioning throughout the design and assembly of your board are up to spec.
 All cables, connectors, and components can affect the performance of any board, but a high voltage product poses a particular risk to itself and users if the design goes awry.